-Any cloth material that moths feed on can be a cause for your moth infestation or be a trouble waiting to happen.
+Any cloth material that moths feed on can be a cause for your moth infestation or be trouble waiting to happen.

 Of course, there are many things that attract moths inside your home.
 As of the types of moths who feed on fabrics, cloth such as wool, fur, webbing, silk, hair, felt and even feathers are included in the menu.

 Those materials can be considered luxurious, so a moth infestation can cause damage that may end up costing thousands of dollars to fix or replace.